 - 30 days from the initial request: If we have not received a refund, or the provider has not contested the refund within this timeframe, we will send a reminder (second refund request). - 60 days after the initial request: If we have still not received the refund, the overpayment will be auto-recovered on the next scheduled payment.
 Please see EOP examples on the following pages.
+Idaho Providers: Refunds due from providers based in Idaho are immediately eligible for auto-recovery.
+This means that the auto-recovery could be taken in the payment run immediately after the claim adjustment so you may not receive a request letter (if the refund was recovered in full) or may receive a letter requesting only a portion of the total overpayment amount (if partial recovery was made).
+If auto-recovery cannot be completed within 30 days, we will send a refund request letter, with a follow-up after 45 days.

-To contest a refund, PacificSource requires the use of our Contested Refund Form, which is available at on our websitesd.
+To contest a refund, PacificSource requires the use of our Contested Refund Form, which is available at on Medicare.PacificSource.com or PacificSource.com.
 In addition to the form, supporting documentation is required to contest the refund.
 Examples of documentation include but not limited to: